EmberExperts/ember-custom-actions/README.md

   - underscore

 #### `adapterOptions`
-Pass custom adapter options to handle them in `urlForCustomAction`.
-Required `AdpaterMixin` (instruction bellow).
+Pass custom adapter options to handle them in `urlForCustomAction` in case of using `customActions`.
+Required usage of`AdpaterMixin`.

 #### `responseType`
 You can easily observe the returned model by changing `responseType` to `array` or `object` according to what type of data